Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 2. Palmate Leaf (Fan-shaped)

-Fan-shaped fronds radiate from a central point along the stem, much like the fingers on your hand.
-Some well-known palms rocking this look include the Everglades Palm, European Fan Palm, Windmill Palm, and Ruffled Fan Palm.
+Fan-shaped fronds radiate from a central point along the stem like fingers on your hand.
+Some of the popular palms with fan-shaped leaves are the Everglades Palm, European Fan Palm, Windmill Palm, and Ruffled Fan Palm.

 Everglades Palm (Acoelorrhaphe wrightii).
 Photo by Wiki Commons.